carbynestack/klyshko/README.md

-Klyshko will start producing correlated randomness by creating respective jobs whenever the number of tuples for a specific type drops below the given `threshold`. `concurrency` specifies the maximum number of jobs are allowed to run concurrently.
-This is the upper limit across all tuple types together.
+Klyshko will start producing correlated randomness by creating respective jobs whenever the number of tuples for a specific type drops below the given `threshold`. `concurrency` specifies the maximum number of jobs that are allowed to run concurrently.
+This is the upper limit across jobs for all tuple types.

 ## Klyshko Integration Interface (KII)